 Open to U.S. Citizens or Permanent Residents.
 Visa holders are not eligible.

 The Cancer Prevention Research Training Program (CPRTP) is designed to expand the perspective of interested students and trainees by equipping them with knowledge of cancer prevention and control disciplines.
 Trainees are immersed in the cross-disciplinary environment typical of cancer prevention and control research and benefit from career and professional development opportunities.
 Students in the short-term research experience program receive hands-on experience in ongoing cancer prevention research projects under the mentorship of an established faculty investigator.
 They also achieve educational objectives mutually agreed on by the student and mentor.
 Students may not have other employment during the internship period.

 - This short-term research experience is funded for 15-weeks during the spring academic semester.

-- Awardees may not have other NCI-funding during this research experience.
+- May not receive additional federal funding during this research experience.

-- Spring Research Experience trainees will work at MD Anderson part-time (not to exceed 20 hours per week) and attend school (part-time or full-time, the choice is up to the student).
+- Will work at MD Anderson part-time (not to exceed 20 hours per week) and attend school (part-time).

 Stipend and Benefits

-As per terms set by the NCI funding source, students will receive a total stipend of $6,000 paid over the 15-week appointment.
-This total stipend will be divided by the pay dates within the 15-week appointment (8 total).
+As per terms set by the NCI funding source, students will receive a stipend of $10.00 per hour, paid over the 15-week experience.
 Pay dates are the 5th and 20th of each month.
-Additional benefits include tuition costs for the required Cancer Prevention GSBS required course.
+Additional benefits include tuition costs for the required Cancer Prevention GSBS course.